 Global Positioning System: The ECHOMAP Plus 43cv has a built-in GPS receiver that collects data from overhead satellites to establish your current location.
 The GPS signal strength is indicated on the top of the screen in a bar graph (5 bars maximum).
 The device is equipped with a 5Hz GPS receiver which refreshes its position and heading 5 times per second.
 In addition, the unit coordinates the timing of the sonar return in relation to the boat's position to give you amazingly accurate waypoints or for pinpointing fishing hotspots.

-Charts and Maps: The unit has preloaded US LakeVü g3 Detail maps with integrated Navionics data, which include over 17,000 US lakes, rivers, and reservoirs with 1-foot contours shoreline to shoreline.
-The maps provide excellent detail of underwater features, as well as Shallow Water Shading for designating a minimum depth.
-Major highways, roads, and bridges, designated fishing areas, docks, boat ramps, marinas, and campgrounds are also shown on the detailed maps.
-You can upgrade the unit by adding Garmin BlueChart g3 Vision coastal maps and LakeVü g3 Ultra maps of various US regions, available on microSD or download.
+Charts and Maps: The unit has preloaded US LakeVü Detail maps, which include over 17,000 US lakes, rivers, and reservoirs, including more than 13,000 HD lakes with 1-foot contours shoreline to shoreline.
+The map also has major highways, roads, and bridges, designated fishing areas, docks, boat ramps, marinas, and campgrounds.
+You can upgrade the unit by adding Garmin BlueChart g2 Vision HD maps and LakeVü HD Ultra maps of various US regions, available on microSD or download.

-Quickdraw Contours: The ECHOMAP Plus 73sv features Quickdraw Contours software already installed on the device.
+Quickdraw Contours: The ECHOMAP Plus 43cv features Quickdraw Contours software already installed on the device.
 This free software allows you to tailor the preloaded maps and create your own HD maps on the screen.
 While you fish, Quickdraw Contours creates the maps based on the sonar results from an attached compatible transducer (including the supplied ClearVü transducer).
+Other compatible transducers include any Garmin Panoptix, HD-ID, DownVü, or NMEA 2000-compatible.
 If you are using more than one transducer, you can choose which sonar device gives you the best results.
-You can share your Garmin Quickdraw Contours maps with others on the online Garmin Quickdraw Community.

 Mounting Options: The 43cv consists of a display/control unit and a tilting bail mount with a quick release feature.
 The mount also includes a cradle for the display.
 You can also flush-mount the display/control unit into your dashboard with an optional flush-mounting kit.